 The paper has so far demonstrated that GPUs can have superior performance than CPUs for data analytics.
 However, GPUs are known to be more expensive than CPUs in terms of cost.
 Table 3 shows both the purchase and renting cost of CPU and GPU that match the hardware used in this paper (i.e., Table 2).
 For renting costs, we use the cost of EC2 instances provided by Amazon Web Services (AWS).
-For CPU, we choose the instance type r5.
-2xlarge which contains a modern Skylake CPU with 8 cores, with a cost of \$0.504 per hour.
+For CPU, we choose the instance type r5.2xlarge which contains a modern Skylake CPU with 8 cores, with a cost of \$0.504 per hour.
 For GPU, we choose the instance type p3.2xlarge whose specs are similar to r5.2xlarge plus it has an Nvidia V100 GPU, with a cost of \$3.06 per hour.
 The cost ratio of the two systems is about 6×.
 For purchase costs, we compare the estimate of a single socket server blade to the same server blade with one Nvidia V100 GPU.
 The cost ratio of the two systems at the high end is less than 6×.
-The average performance gap, however, is about
+The average performance gap, however, is about 25× according to our evaluation (cf. Section 5.2), which leads to a factor of 4 improvement in cost effectiveness of GPU over CPU.
+Although the performance and cost will vary a lot across different CPU and GPU technologies, the ratio between the two will not change as much.
+Therefore, we believe the analysis above should largely apply to other hardware selection.

 Purchase Cost Renting Cost

-\$2-5K \$0.504 per hour
+\$0.504 per hour

-GPU \$CPU + 8.5K \$3.06 per hour
+GPU J \$CPU + 8.5K \$3.06 per hour